netsu-ijou/netsu-ijou/README.md

 current hyperfixations
 </p>

+***

 <p align="center">
-the traitors (tv), rhythm doctor, roblox in general (specifically generic zombie apocalypse rp, doomspire defense, periastron stars rpg. also a little bit of blood sweat and pixels, hellmet and skullbeat. mention those games next to me and ill start rambling)
+the traitors (tv), rhythm doctor, roblox (generic zombie apocalypse rp, doomspire defense, periastron stars rpg, hellmet, skullbeat, blood sweat and pixels VERY HEAVY ON DOOMSPIRE DEFENSE i love dd), also a little bit of zombies
 </p>

 <p align="center">
-if my joins are turned off (on roblox) im either playing some Freaky kinda game or roleplaying
+if my joins are turned off (on roblox) im either playing some Freaky kinda game or roleplaying. or im paranoid of one of my irls joining me
 </p>